DataDog/integrations-extras/hikaricp/README.md

 ## Overview
 [Hikaricp][1] is a lightweight and fast JDBC connection pooling framework.
-This check monitors hikaricp through the Datadog Agent.
+This check monitors HikariCP through the Datadog Agent.

 ## Setup